Wrafttex/DRP2-Website/README.md

 node input.js create
 ```

-To start the program/webserver, if you want to run it on anohter port cahnge that in the file.
+To start the program/webserver, if you want to run it on another port change that in the file.
 ```
 node server.js
 ```
-Now you should be able to acces the webserver [http://localhost:3000/](http://localhost:3000/).
+Now you should be able to access the webserver [http://localhost:3000/](http://localhost:3000/).

 If you want to upload images to the albums, you need to login first.
 ```